themorgantown/hype-snippets-vscode/extension/README.md

-# GSAP Code Snippets README
+# Tumult Hype Code Snippets README

 This extension makes it easier to work on Hype JavaScript API functions in VScode.
 Learn more about [Tumult Hype here](https://tumult.com/hype/).
 View all JavaScript API functions on [this page](https://tumult.com/hype/documentation/#javascript).